JonathanVusich/sinter-lang/README.md

 Imports should be declared at the top of each source file.

 ### Program entry point
-The entry point for a Flux application is the main function.
+The entry point for a Sinter application is the main function.

 ```ignorelang
 fn main() {